stocnet/MoNAn/README.md

 # Note from the developers

+This is version 1.0.0 of MoNAn.
+This update includes many changes, including some that mean old code written for older versions will not work anymore!

+Code use has been simplified; the most important changes are:

+- the cache is now hidden from the user and does not need to be create or specified in functions anymore

+- there is a new way to specify the model with createEffects and addEffect

+- in gofMobilityNetwork there is no need to specify “simulations” anymore

+- new way to generate the process state using monanDataCreate

 As of 30 Aug 2023, we have a CRAN release of the package.
 Nevertheless, the package and the documentation might still have bugs or errors, or you might not be able to do what you want.
 In that case, or if you are unsure please write the package maintainer under his institutional email address.

-We are currently (Mar 2024) on version 1.0.0 on github.
-Version 0.1.3 was released to CRAN in Feb 2024.
+We are currently (May 2024) on version 1.0.1 on github.
+Version 1.0.0 was released to CRAN in Apr 2024.

 # Installation